siddhismayekar/Student-Management-Project/README.md

 # Student-Management-Project

 This Student Management Project is aimed at providing a seamless and efficient way to manage student information.
 It is a web-based application that allows administrators to handle student data.
+This project is based on the reference provided by [this YouTube video](https://youtu.be/Suic1YRi3HA?si=GB7_NbqArfWISPxO), with additional functionalities and improvements.

 ## Features